MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-views-and-dashboards.md

 ![Generic views and dashboards](./media/ssmp/version-independent-views.png)

-The **Computers** node view displays computers on which the agents are installed and the management pack discovery is running.
-This view does not display computers configured for [agentless monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode).
+The **Computers** view displays computers on which agents are installed and management pack discovery is running.
+Note that this view does not display computers configured for [agentless monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode).

 The **SQL Server Roles** dashboard provides information about all instances of SQL Server Database Engine, SQL Server Reporting Services, SQL Server Analysis Services, and SQL Server Integration Services.